karjonas/thinkfan-tui/README.md

 temperatures and display these in the terminal.
 To control the fan speed, commands are written to the `/proc/acpi/ibm/fan` file.
-If the user lacks permissions to do so the owner of the file is changed to the current user by calling the `pkexec` command.
+If the user lacks permissions to do so the owner of the file is changed to the current user by calling the `chown` command.

 ## Keyboard Shortcuts